 The 10 Best Food Photographers in London

-For five years now, Kimberly Espinel has worked a full-time career in food photography, a fairly quick progression stemming from a hobby blog she started just a few short years prior, while working as an adoption social worker!
-That her skills and career commitment has set her apart from other London food photographers would be an understatement.
+For several years now, Kimberly Espinel has worked a full-time career in food photography, a fairly quick progression stemming from a hobby blog she started just a few short years prior while working as an adoption social worker!
+That her skills and career commitment have set her apart from other London food photographers would be an understatement.

-She’s the author of Creative Food Photography.
+She’s the author of Creative Food Photography, a best-selling book about the intricacies of food styling.
 She teaches and holds workshops for other creatives on food photography and styling; and, of course, she continues to take photos for cafes, restaurants, and food brands.
 Keep blazing the trail, Kimberly!

-Plus, he takes advantage of simple lighting: He uses daylight or “studio daylight” to create the mouthwatering images that shamelessly tempt us in his portfolio.
+With an impressive list of big-name clients and an expansive collection of food photography awards, Gareth Morgans clearly has game.
+And he keeps it simple, aiming to “make you want to eat his food photography off the page and screen”.
+Plus, he takes advantage of simple lighting.
+He uses daylight or “studio daylight” to create the mouthwatering images that shamelessly tempt us in his portfolio.
 Check out his work, but don’t be hungry when you do so, or you may be sorry.

 3. Kris Kirkham